 The chart below illustrates the CEQR draft Scope of Work & Public Scoping Meeting process.

 Public Comment Period (for DEIS): When the lead agency issues a draft EIS (DEIS), the public may comment on its substance.
 The comment period begins with the issuance of the DEIS and Notice of Completion, includes a required public hearing on the DEIS (discussed below), and extends for a minimum of 10 days after this meeting.
 Comments received are then taken into account before issuing the final EIS (FEIS).

 Public Hearing: As part of the public comment for the DEIS, a public hearing on the DEIS is held not less than fifteen (15) calendar days nor more than sixty (60) calendar days after the completion and filing of the DEIS to allow the public the opportunity to provide comment on the DEIS.
 If a project is going through another review process, such as ULURP, these time periods may be extended and the hearing on the DEIS may be held concurrently with the required hearing on a ULURP application.

 The chart below illustrates the regulatory process for a public hearing on the DEIS.

-Frequently Asked Questions (FAQ): Before you contact your lead agency or MOS, see whether your question has been addressed in the CEQR Frequently Asked Questions.
+Frequently Asked Questions (FAQ): Before you contact your lead agency or MOEC, see whether your question has been addressed in the CEQR Frequently Asked Questions.

-Additional Sources of Information: If you still need additional information on CEQR, please see any of the following sources of information or contact MOS to assist you:
+Additional Sources of Information: If you still need additional information on CEQR, please see any of the following sources of information or contact MOEC to assist you: